LedoKun/028-simple-queue-system/README.md

 Pre-built deployment helpers live under `deploy/`:

 - `deploy/server/queue-app.service` — traditional systemd unit for Podman.
 Copy it to `/etc/systemd/system/`, adjust any environment overrides, then run `sudo systemctl daemon-reload` followed by `sudo systemctl enable --now queue-app`.
 The unit pulls `ghcr.io/ledokun/028-simple-queue-system:latest` before each start (falling back to the cached image if offline) and keeps the container restarted on failure.
+The backend now exposes a simple `/health` endpoint for kiosks and monitors.
 - `deploy/kiosk/rpi-kiosk-launch.sh` — Raspberry Pi kiosk launcher that waits for the API, mirrors displays at 1080p, sets PulseAudio volume, and starts Chromium in fullscreen.
 Review the header comment for required packages, `/etc/environment` variables, and the LXDE autostart entry (e.g. `@/srv/rpi-kiosk-launch.sh`).

 ## Environment Variables